google/googletest/googlemock/README.md

 ### Requirements for Contributors ###

 We welcome patches.
-If you plan to contribute a patch, you need to build Google Mock and its own tests from an SVN checkout (described below), which has further requirements:
+If you plan to contribute a patch, you need to build Google Mock and its tests, which has further requirements:

   * Automake version 1.9 or newer
   * Autoconf version 2.59 or newer